GoogleCloudPlatform/community/tutorials/deploy-react-nginx-cloud-run/index.md

 ## Get the React code

-1. Clone the GitHub repository for this tutorial by running the following command:
+1. Clone the GitHub repository for this tutorial:

         git clone https://github.com/GoogleCloudPlatform/community